 with the name of the package you installed.

-If the method using conda above is not working or if you prefer, you can consider installing python modules from the source.
-Please read HOWTO: install your own python modules.
+If the method using conda above is not working, or if you prefer, you can consider installing Python packages from the source.
+Please read HOWTO: install your own Python packages.

 But I use virtualenv and/or pip!